MLH/mlh-hackathon-organizer-guide/What-We-Provide.md

 ## League Member Events

-To become a League Member Event, please submit an application [here](https://majorleaguehacking.typeform.com/to/Kr9zPl).
-Note that there are several requirements for consideration, which you can read about [here](https://github.com/MLH/mlh-policies/blob/master/membership-guide.md#membership-requirements).
+To become a League Member Event, please submit an [application](https://majorleaguehacking.typeform.com/to/Kr9zPl).
+Note that there are several [requirements](https://github.com/MLH/mlh-policies/blob/master/membership-guide.md#membership-requirements).

 ## MLH Localhost Hackathon

-To host an MLH Localhost Hackathon, please submit an application [here](https://majorleaguehacking.typeform.com/to/mrON1j?source=organizer-guide).
+To host an MLH Localhost Hackathon, please submit an [application](https://majorleaguehacking.typeform.com/to/mrON1j?source=organizer-guide).
 You can learn more about [MLH Localhost](https://localhost.mlh.io) and [MLH Localhost Hackathons](https://localhost.mlh.io/activities/hackathon/) on our website.

 ## League Member Events vs. MLH Localhost Hackathons